-While this is a salmon piccata recipe, you need to learn it even if you don’t like salmon because it works for many things, not just salmon.
+While this is a salmon piccata recipe, you will want to learn it because even if you don’t like salmon, this recipe works for many things, not just salmon.
 Piccata is an Italian sauce of butter, parsley, shallots, white wine, lemon and capers.

 Piccata is especially good for pounded cutlets.
 Historically veal, but more commonly chicken these days.
 I have a great recipe for pheasant piccata, too.

 You should know that salmon piccata isn’t a terribly far stretch from the dish’s Italian origins.
 I have seen recipes in Italian for both sole and swordfish piccata, which, given how different those fish are, let alone how different they are from veal or chicken, and it should tell you how versatile this sauce is.

 Basically it works with any light meat you can think of.

 Piccata is a pan sauce, made after you’ve cooked the fish or meat.
 You move the protein to a cutting board and make the sauce as it rests.
 Yep, it’s that fast, so you need to have everything chopped beforehand.